 Continue to stir until the milk is cold, then store in the refrigerator.[/quote_box_center]

-OK i understand, no matter how many times i may please you, you’re not going to follow above procedure daily.
-Because that don’t just sounds like an easy task.
+OK, I understand, no matter how many times I may please you, you’re not going to follow above procedure daily.
+Because that doesn’t just sound like an easy task.
 Even boiling on a gas stove sounds easy than this.
 But did you just read para just below the pasteurization process in PDF?

 Find the Easiest Way to Pasteurize Milk!

-Even using a microwave, i know majority of the people are not going to do such manual setup on microwave and then taking it out for steering and putting it back for heating it at lower temperature.
+Even using a microwave, I know the majority of the people are not going to do such manual setup on microwave and then taking it out for steering and putting it back for heating it at a lower temperature.
 Who Does That?

-The best solution of this is to get a microwave which comes with feature of Pasteurization of Milk.
-Most microwave ovens available in India didn’t had this feature till, LG launched a new Microwave with Pasteurized Milk Feature.
+The best solution of this is to get a microwave which comes with the feature of Pasteurization of Milk.
+Most microwave ovens available in India didn’t have this feature till LG launched a new Microwave with Pasteurized Milk Feature.

-In this microwave, a consumer just need to pour the milk in the lid-covered accessory, pick the required settings and that’s it.
+In this microwave, a consumer just needs to pour the milk in the lid-covered accessory, pick the required settings and that’s it.
 Now, you don’t need to monitor the milk till it boils and at no condition, Milk would spill out from the accessory.
-And then you can use the same accessory to store milk in refrigerator to avoid any contamination.
-And i have this same Microwave at home, and milk tastes fresh and is less protein denatured and discolored when compared to milk obtained after conventional boiling practices.
-If you have any query regarding this Microwave, you can ask me in comments as i have this at home.
+And then you can use the same accessory to store milk in the refrigerator to avoid any contamination.
+And I have this same Microwave at home, and milk tastes fresh and is less protein denatured and discoloured when compared to milk obtained after conventional boiling practices.
+If you have any query regarding this Microwave, you can ask me in comments as I have this at home.